Lyro1/Lyro1/README.md

 ## 🔭 I’m currently working on

 - 👍 A feedback web app
-- 👨‍🎓 A school management app
-- 🧾 A restaurant bill automated spliting app

 🚀 Currently looking for potential new opportunities, do not hesitate to contact me: